-Virtual currency has suffered from highly volatile exchange rates compared to the exchange rates of established currencies; see, e.g., Yermack (2015).
-The high level of volatility is often attributed to the behavior of speculators: Speculators herding for into a new opportunity and erratic changes in their beliefs may cause large swings in the exchange rate.
+Virtual currency has suffered from highly volatile exchange rates compared with the exchange rates of established currencies; see, e.g., Yermack (2015).
+The high level of volatility is often attributed to the behaviour of speculators.
+Speculators herding towards a new opportunity and erratic changes in their beliefs may cause large swings in the exchange rate.
 Of course, the mere presence of speculators cannot explain the higher level of volatility, since speculators may invest in any currency.
-Nevertheless, it is possible that the exchange rate is especially sensitive to changes in speculators' beliefs in the early adoption phase, when still few real payments are settled in virtual currency.
+Nevertheless, it is possible that the exchange rate is especially sensitive to changes in speculators' beliefs in the early-adoption phase, when few real payments are settled in virtual currency.